arronm/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM stands for Document Object Model, it is what handles displaying elements like <div> in the browser

 2. What is an event?

+An event is any user interaction that is tracked by the browser (such as click)

 3. What is an event listener?

+An event listener is a function that will automatically trigger a callback when the browser detects a user event interaction

 4. Why would we convert a NodeList into an Array?

+You would convert a node list to an array in order to have access to more powerful array methods that aren't available on a NodeList Object

 5. What is a component?

+A component is reusable code that can be dropped in and re-used in other places without a lot of set up required

 ### Git Set up